Last Updated on August 14, 2022 by Heally

 New users may find they need a lower dosage, so cannabis microdosing is often recommended for them.
 Some people are sensitive to THC, so they’ll take low doses to avoid adverse effects.
 Other users may not see negative impacts except at very high doses.

 Edibles, like gummies, present even more issues.
-The first concern is how THC and CBD are absorbed into the bloodstream.
+The first concern is how THC are absorbed into the bloodstream.
 Vaping or smoking allows cannabinoids to enter the bloodstream almost immediately, and tinctures taken under the tongue are also fast-acting.

 Edibles, on the other hand, have to be broken down in the stomach.
 Cannabinoids are then metabolized in the liver before entering the bloodstream.
 As a result, edible overdose is unlikely because it takes much longer for edibles to kick in.
 The effects of cannabis usually hit their peak within 60 minutes, but it can take up to 3 hours to feel the full effects of THC after eating an edible.
 Yet it’s unlikely for you to overdose on edibles.

 This makes it easy to take much more than intended, especially with something as tasty as gummies.
 Some users may be concerned that the gummies aren’t working if they don’t notice immediate effects.
 That may tempt them to take another gummy or two.
 In other cases, it may just be that the gummies are irresistible.